Nintendo Wii streaming services are being discontinued

-The Wii U looks set to lose access to a host of third-party streaming services in the new year.
+The Nintendo Wii looks set to lose access to a host of third-party streaming services in the new year.

 Streaming provider Netflix reportedly sent an email out to Wii users, explaining that it would be pulling the Netflix app from the Wii on January 31.